Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Length and Velocity gauge

-The two Hamiltonians are related by the exact unitary \revc{$\hat H_L=\hat U^\dagger \hat H_v \hat U$} on the full light\revc{--}matter Hilbert space, hence they have identical spectra and give identical results for all observables.
-Differences in which bare Fock\revc{ }manifolds couple (e.g., $\Delta n=\pm 1$ vs.\ $\Delta n=0,\pm 1,\pm 2$) are representation-dependent statements about the bare photon basis, not physical differences.
-The ladder operators that diagonalize the free field after the PZW transformation are \revc{``dressed''} by matter, e.g.,
+The two Hamiltonians are related by the exact unitary {$\hat H_L=\hat U^\dagger \hat H_v \hat U$} on the full light{--}matter Hilbert space, hence they have identical spectra and give identical results for all observables.
+Differences in which bare Fock-manifolds couple (e.g., $\Delta n=\pm 1$ vs.\ $\Delta n=0,\pm 1,\pm 2$) are representation-dependent statements about the bare photon basis, not physical differences.
+The ladder operators that diagonalize the free field after the PZW transformation are {``dressed''} by matter, e.g.,

-so a \revc{``}photon\revc{''} in one gauge is a different superposition of light and matter in the other.
-Exact equivalence requires working in the full Hilbert space and keeping $\hat{\mathbf A}^2$ (velocity gauge) or the dipole self\revc{-}energy (length gauge).
-If one truncates the matter or photon subspaces (few\revc{-}level or few\revc{-}photon models), naive truncations can break gauge equivalence.
+so a {``}photon{''} in one gauge is a different superposition of light and matter in the other.

+Exact equivalence requires working in the full Hilbert space and keeping $\hat{\mathbf A}^2$ (velocity gauge) or the dipole self-energy (length gauge).
+If one truncates the matter or photon subspaces (few-level or few-photon models), naive truncations can break gauge equivalence.
+Further practical differences between the two approaches arise from how differential operators are discretized and the selection of basis parameters (e.g., grid spacing in real space representation).